Chevy Cruze years to avoid — most common problems

 While electrical issues weren’t as bad as oil leaks and transmission faults, it’s still a bothersome problem and it’s common for most petrol-engine Cruze models.

-Which Chevy Cruze years to avoid?
+Worst Chevy Cruze years to avoid

 Even though Chevy Cruze had its fair share of problems as a model, it’s still highly regarded as a compact sedan by most previous owners.
 Perhaps that’s why it’s still a shame that the model was officially discontinued in 2019 and the Chevy Malibu sedan somewhat replaced it in Chevy’s lineup.